5 from 4 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

-Spaghetti alla Nerano (fried zucchini pasta) consists of lightly fried zucchini nestled in creamy provolone and parmigiano cheese-covered spaghetti.
-Enjoy this beautiful summertime pasta for a winning lunch or dinner.
-Buon appetito!
+Spaghetti alla Nerano (Fried Zucchini Pasta) consists of lightly fried zucchini nestled in creamy provolone and parmigiano cheese-covered spaghetti.
+Enjoy this beautiful, simple, summertime pasta for a winning lunch or dinner.

-Elevate this simple meal by serving it with homemade ciabatta bread or no knead focaccia bread, and make one of my easy pasta side dishes!
+Elevate this meal by serving it with ciabatta bread or focaccia bread.

 platter of final dish.plate of Spaghetti alla Nerano Recipe (Fried Zucchini Pasta).